-Two days before the half-marathon your goal is to store as much energy in your muscles as possible.
+For one to three days before the half-marathon, your goal is to store as much glycogen, or energy, in your muscles as possible.
 As your body's primary source of fuel, carbs should be the focus of your meals.

-Two days before the race you might enjoy a high-carb breakfast meal that includes a whole-wheat bagel topped with peanut butter and sliced banana, served with yogurt and a cup of orange juice.
+Two days before the race, you might enjoy a high-carb breakfast meal that includes a whole-wheat bagel topped with peanut butter and sliced banana, served with yogurt and a cup of orange juice.
 For lunch, you might enjoy grilled chicken with a large baked potato, peas, an apple and a cup of milk.

-Your Diet the Day Before the Race
+Fuel Up the Day Before